Fake news? Conflicting reports of shooting in Almaty as Russian and Kazakh governments appear to manipulate reporting for own agendas

 Another aspect of the reporting coming out of the old Silk Road way station of Almaty is that the Kazakh and Russian media have been contradicting each other on the severity of the crisis.

 The situation has been further confused by the speed of the changes in the last three days.
-On the first day Tokayev addressed the national with a conciliatory tone and concessions.
+On the first day Tokayev addressed the nation with a conciliatory tone and concessions.
 He blamed and sacked the government for the spike in fuel prices that had sparked the first demonstrations.
 The subsidies were reintroduced and Tokayev announced a package of aid and price caps to try to deal with the core complaints of the protesters.

-As it became clear the next day that these concessions were not going to placate the crowds as the demonstration was already morphing into a more general anti-government demonstration, Tokayev’s line quickly hardened.
-He began to talk about “hooligans” and then within hours “international organised and funded terrorists.”
+As it became clear the next day that these concessions were not going to placate the crowds as the demonstration was already morphing into more general anti-government unrest, Tokayev’s line quickly hardened.
+He began to talk about “hooligans” and then within hours “international organised and funded terrorists” and “financially motivated plotters”.

 Tokayev addressed his unrest-gripped Central Asian nation on January 5, vowing a "tough" response to mass protests over a New Year energy price hike.
-"As president, I am obliged to protect the safety and peace of our citizens, to worry about the integrity of Kazakhstan," he said in Russian on Kazakh television, adding that he intends "to act as tough as possible".
+"As president, I am obliged to protect the safety and peace of our citizens, to worry about the integrity of Kazakhstan," he said in Russian on Kazakh television, adding that he intends "to act as severely as possible".

 That is when he asked the CSTO for help.
 However, now the Russian soldiers are on the way, and some are already reportedly on the ground, the Kazakh official media is already backing away from its stern stance.